-Safety was a foreign concept as all levels of the industry suffered from a lack of understanding and knowledge concerning the product.
+Safety was a foreign concept in the earliest days of the oil and gas industry, as all levels of the industry suffered from a lack of understanding and knowledge concerning the product and its extraction.
 From hazardous recovery techniques to improper storage and handling, deaths and injuries were an accepted commodity that were rarely recorded.
 In some producing areas, experience was judged by the number of fingers still attached.
 However, this time period is where the first seeds for safety were planted, but they concerned property and not workers.

 Oil’s Golden Age: 1900s-1960’s